-David also served as the deputy assistant secretary for policy, planning, and innovation for the Office of Postsecondary Education.
-In this capacity, David is responsible for the program budget for the federal postsecondary education programs administered by the Office of Postsecondary Education and Federal Student Aid, which generate more than $160 billion in financial aid to more than 25 million students enrolled at public and private postsecondary institutions.
-David is also responsible for legislative, regulatory, and other policies affecting the department’s postsecondary education programs including Federal Student Aid.
-In this capacity David became acting deputy assistant secretary in 2009 and was named permanently in that position in 2011.
-Prior to becoming deputy assistant secretary, David served in a variety of other roles in the Department of Education.
+Bergeron also served as the deputy assistant secretary for policy, planning, and innovation for the OPE.
+In this capacity, Bergeron was responsible for the program budget for the federal postsecondary education programs administered by the OPE and the Federal Student Aid office, which generate more than $160 billion in financial aid to more than 25 million students enrolled at public and private postsecondary institutions.
+Bergeron is also responsible for legislative, regulatory, and other policies affecting the department’s postsecondary education programs, including Federal Student Aid.
+In this capacity, Bergeron became acting deputy assistant secretary in 2009 and was named permanently in that position in 2011.
+Prior to becoming deputy assistant secretary, Bergeron served in a variety of other roles in the Department of Education.
 He has led key policy groups working on the reauthorization of the Higher Education Act, researched market-based approaches to loan subsidies under the guaranteed loan programs, and developed program regulations and other policy guidelines.

 Prior to joining the department, Bergeron received his Bachelor of Arts in political science and sociology from the University of Rhode Island and worked for a bank in consumer loans.